macarthur-lab/matchbox/README.md

 java -jar matchbox-0.1.0.jar

+NOTE: if you would like to change the default port the server listens on (8080), please set/use the environment variable SERVER_PORT

+for example,
+export SERVERPORT=9020

 * Or download the source code and simply build on your system.
 You will require maven (https://maven.apache.org) for this.
 This process is quite easy as well, and is described below and supported as of now.